 Advanced Heating/Cooling for Heat Pumps

-3 phase Direct Drive Motors use variable speed.
-This mean no start up capacitor is needed on the motor and make it quite and ultra-energy efficient.
-The motor only uses what it needs at all times, however, powerful enough to deliver up to 1750 cubic of air feet per minute!
+3 phase Direct Drive Motors use variable speeds.
+This means no start up capacitor is needed on the motor making it very quite and ultra-energy efficient.
+The motor only uses what it needs at all times, yet, powerful enough to deliver up to 1750 cubic of air feet per minute!
 Single phase power is converted to 3-Phase for the motor by the VFD controller.

 How does it work

 Variable Speed fan control allows one size of hydronic air handler to cover a much larger spectrum.
 The Artic LV-Z-1750 can produce 3.5 to 5 tons of heating/cooling while the smaller LV-Z1050 can supply 1.5 to 3 tons of heating/cooling.
 The VFD hydronic air handler has a built in static pressure sensor that allows it to automatically set the optimum fan speed for the given house design.
 This means sizing the fan to the duct size is virtually eliminated.
 You can allow it to automatically select the best speed for any given construction or manually adjust the speed.
 This is all done by measuring the static pressure and optimizing the flow curve base on that pressure.